-- One reference letter from the applicants supervisor.
+- One reference letter from the applicant's supervisor.
 Letters can be submitted anonymously using the new application system.
-To do do, the application packet needs to be initiated by the applicant.
+To do so, the application packet needs to be initiated by the applicant.
 You can then request a letter of recommendation.
-Letters of recommendation need to be received by June 30th in order for the application to be submitted by the deadline.
+Letters of recommendation need to be received by April 17 in order for the application to be submitted by the deadline.

 - contact information,

 - awards and recognition (limited to five most relevant) including date awarded, title, and organization

 - science communication experience (limited to five most relevant) including dates and a brief description